I need to make a confession. Sometimes, not every time but too often, when I see the message light blinking on my phone . . . fear grips me.

 [box]You are my hiding place and my shield; I hope in your word.
 (Psalm 119:114)[/box]

-And this verse in particular is one I clung to this past year:
+And this verse in particular is one I am clinging to today:

 [box]This God—his way is perfect; the word of the LORD proves true; he is a shield for all those who take refuge in him.
 (Psalm 18:30)[/box]

-When I fear what the blinking light of the voice mail will bring—I must remind myself that no matter what news I receive: He is my shield.
+When I fear what the blinking light of the voice mail will bring, or the painful experience of the next crisis on the horizon—I must remind myself that no matter what news I receive: He is my shield.

 Because He is my shield, I can be assured that although I may experience loss or pain, He will be my refuge in the lonely nights.